butterfly-consulting/redisqlite/README.md

 Truly open source, no string attached, no phone-home requirements, no licensing per instance/hour and so on.

+# Installation

 ## How to build and run locally

-Instructions for OSX, it should on any other unix-like environment with Go and Redis.
+Instructions for OSX, it should work on any other unix-like environment with Go and Redis.

 You need go 1.15, install it (OSX: `brew install go`)